ojuss/citadel-explore-app/README.md

 A React Native application built with Expo that helps college students discover and connect with potential matches using an intelligent profile discovery algorithm.

-p.s : I'm mostly a web dev guy so it was my first time building an expo app and I've many a times vibe coded my way through it.
+p.s : I'm mostly a web dev guy so it was my first time building an expo app.
 I want to give acknowledgement Claude for the great assistance and I had lots of fun implementing the app!
 Thanks lots for the opportunity!

 ## Table of Contents